 - Complete something (larger) that was already part-developed - typically by linking smaller (lower-level) things and peer (same-level) things that already existed, or were created in previous steps.

 - Create new opportunities - Alexander calls this hinting-at.

 I published a very simplified version of this in the CBDI Journal in 2004, suggesting that the service designer needed to look in four directions (upwards, downwards, sideways, inwards).
 I understand that this was picked up and referenced by the ArchiMate people, for example in a 2005 book called Enterprise Architecture at Work, and it has been implemented in the Telelogic tool.
 My colleague Tony Bidgood has recently published an article on ArchiMate, with some further examples.

-- Richard Veryard, Business Driven SOA (CBDI Journal, June 2004 - restricted access)
+- Richard Veryard, Business Driven SOA (CBDI Journal, June 2004)

 - Tony Bidgood, Archimate Standard for Enterprise Service Modelling (CBDI Journal, August 2008 - restricted access)